UTDNebula/planner/README.md

-UTD students have access to tools like [UTD Grades](https://utdgrades.com) and Rate My Professors to help them pick classes for a specific semeester, but Rate My Professors to help them pick classes for a specific semester, but there hasn't been a solution that allows a student to say, "I want to major in CS, minor in psychology, and do a few internships before grad school.
-Generate a CS, minor in psychology, and do a few internships before grad school.
-Generating a plan lets me do all of that with the professors I want."
+UTD students have access to tools like [UTD Grades](https://utdgrades.com) and Rate My Professors to help them pick classes for a specific semeester, but there hasn't been a solution that allows a student to say, "I want to major in CS, minor in psychology, and do a few internships before grad school.
+Generate a plan lets me do all of that with the professors I want."

 Until now, that is.